-In June 2017, the Governmental Accounting Standards Board issued Statement No. 87 "Leases".
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
-The District has not determined the effects of this pronouncement on the financial statements of the District in the year of implementation.
+In August 2018, the Governmental Accounting Standards Board issued Statement No. 90 "Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61".
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+Earlier application is encouraged.
+The effective date of this pronouncement has been postponed by 12 months by GASB Statement No. 95.
+The District has not yet determined the effects of this pronouncement on the financial statements of the District in the year of implementation.